 The fact is that Certosa Cemetery is a lot more than just Bologna's cemetery.
 It's a city inside the city.

-Certosa is an astonishing silent museum that a few people know but deserves to be uncovered.
+Certosa is an astonishing, silent, free museum that a few people know but deserves to be uncovered.

 Cimitero Monumentale della Certosa